 What I love most about this Teriyaki Sauce is its incredible flavor without any weird preservatives.
 So balanced and tasty.
 To me, it hits all the right notes -salty, sweet, tangy and spicy!

-Garlic and ginger add another layer of flavor.
+Fresh Garlic and fresh ginger add another layer of flavor.

 - low sodium soy sauce (see notes) or GF Braggs Liquid Aminos